 Why Data Sovereignty?

-In our mission to reconnect Texas Tribal communities with each other and the buffalo, we understand that so much of our story isn’t told.
+In our mission to reconnect Texas Indigenous Lineal Descendents with each other and the Iyane’e/buffalo, we understand that much of our story has not been told.
 The State of Texas tells us there are no Native/American Indian/Native American tribal people left in Texas outside of the federally recognized tribes.
 We know that isn’t accurate.
-Until you have the data and can document your own story, then someone else is writing your history from their perspective.
-This is where our Data Sovereignty efforts come into the picture.
-Through surveys, research, community and academic partnerships, the Texas Tribal Buffalo Project is demonstrating through our traditions and science, the story of Texas’ tribal communities.
+By gathering the data we can document our own story, and we then share our history from our perspective.
+Through surveys, research, community and academic partnerships, the Texas Tribal Buffalo Project is demonstrating through our traditions and science, the story of Texas Indigenous Lineal Descendents.

-This will aid our ability to strategically formulate our programs and approach while offering the public insights into who we are as Texas’ tribal communities and lineal descendants.
-This way our story can be told from our perspective.
-We don’t have to hide like our grandparents did.
-Instead now we teach our children about the buffalo, their languages and their place on these lands since and for eternity.
+This will aid our ability to strategically formulate our programs and approach while offering the public insights into who we are as Texas Indigenous Lineal Descendents.
+We no longer are the people who hide in plain sight to survive.
+Instead, now we teach our children about the Iyane’e, TILD languages and our place on these lands.

 Harvesting Hope: